-There is also an additional ‘main residence’ allowance which applies if a person’s home is given to their children (including adopted, foster or stepchildren) or grandchildren.
-This is set at £175,000 (2023/2024) and is added to the IHT threshold providing a total allowance of £500,000 (2023/2024).
+There is also an additional ‘main residence’ allowance (‘Property Nil Rate Band’ (PNRB)) which applies if a person’s home is given to their children (including adopted, foster or stepchildren), surviving husband or wife, or grandchildren.
+This is set at £175,000 (2024/2025) and is added to the IHT threshold providing a total allowance of £500,000 (2024/2025).

-When a relative dies and leaves an estate worth more than £325,000 (2023/2024) or £500,000 (2023/2024) if the ‘main residence’ allowance applies, families are required to pay tax on a proportion of the money and property left to them within six months.
-After that, they are charged interest at a rate of 6.5% (2023/2024).
+When a relative dies and leaves an estate worth more than £325,000 (2024/2025) or £500,000 (2024/2025) if the ‘main residence’ allowance applies, families are required to pay tax on the amount in excess of the NRB (and PNRB if applicable) within six months.
+After that, they are charged interest at a rate of 7.75% (2024/2025).

 However, there are ways to lessen the burden of property IHT.

 Your estate could include more than you originally realise.
 It is often easy to dismiss IHT as something that may not affect you as your property may not be over, or much over, the IHT threshold.
-However with all your other assets, such as investments, life cover, bank accounts, as well as physical property such as cars, furniture and family heirlooms, many estates are considerably over the threshold without the individuals being aware of it.
+However, with all your other assets, such as investments, life cover, bank accounts, as well as physical property such as cars, furniture and family heirlooms, many estates are considerably over the threshold without the individuals being aware of it.

 For assets passed between spouses and civil partners, the nil rate band allowance will pass along with the assets.
-This gives a couple available allowances (nil rate bands) of up to £650,000 (2023/2024), which increases to £1,000,000 (2023/2024) with the addition of the ‘main residence’ allowance detailed above.
+This gives a couple available allowances (nil rate bands) of up to £650,000 (2024/2025), which increases to £1,000,000 (2024/2025) with the addition of the ‘main residence’ allowance detailed above.

-IFA Financial Services have provided me with mortgage and pension advice over a number of years.
+Read lessIFA Financial Services have provided me with mortgage and pension advice over a number of years.
 They have consistently provided a highly professional and efficient service in an extremely friendly and approachable manner.
 Advice, whenever needed, is readily given and clearly explained.
 I feel that my financial affairs are in very safe hands and on this basis I would recommend then to anyone.

 The staff were very friendly and helpful to ease us through this process.
 Thank you all very much for sorting out this for me and if I need any help in the future I know where to come.